PageRank on inhomogeneous random digraphs: Generalized PageRank

-For the coupled PBT we will need to keep track of the active vertices at the end of Step $k$ of the graph exploration process, which will constitute the $k$th generation of nodes/individuals in the tree.
-We will also keep track of the inactive vertices by defining a similar set composed of all the types sampled during the creation of the marks $\{ \mathcal{D}_{\bf i}\}$ (note that in the graph each type appears only once, while on the tree types can appear repeatedly).
+For the coupled PBT we will need to keep track of the active vertices at the end of Step $2k-1$ of the graph exploration process, which will constitute the $k$th generation of nodes/individuals in the tree.
+We will also keep track of the inactive vertices by defining a similar set composed of all the types sampled during the creation of the marks $\{ \hat D_{\bf i}\}$ (note that in the graph each type appears only once, since each type can be identified with one of the $n$ vertices, while on the tree types can appear repeatedly).
 The notation below will help us with the construction of the coupling.

 For $k = 1, 2, \dots$, let